-The US\$[140,000,000] Class B Secured Fixed Rate Bonds Due 2029 (the "Bonds", and except to the extent that the context requires otherwise, references in these Conditions to "Bonds" are to these Class B Bonds only and not to the Bonds of the other Classes (as defined in the MDIS (as defined below))) of Astrea V Pte.
-Ltd. (the "Issuer") are constituted by a Trust Deed (the "Trust Deed") dated [●] 2019 and made between (1) the Issuer, (2) DBS Trustee Limited (the "Bonds Trustee", which expression shall wherever the context so admits include such company and all other persons for the time being the bonds trustee or bonds trustees under the Trust Deed), as trustee for, inter alia, the holders of the Bonds (the "Bondholders") and (3) DB International Trust (Singapore) Limited (in such capacity, the "Security Trustee"), as security trustee for, inter alia, the Bondholders.
+The US\$200,000,000 Class B Secured Fixed Rate Bonds Due 2032 (the "Bonds", and except to the extent that the context requires otherwise, references in these Conditions to "Bonds" are to these Class B Bonds only and not to the Bonds of the other Classes (as defined in the MDIS (as defined below))) of Astrea 7 Pte.
+Ltd. (the "Issuer") are constituted by a Trust Deed (the "Trust Deed") dated 18 May 2022 and made between (1) the Issuer, (2) DBS Trustee Limited (the "Bonds Trustee", which expression shall wherever the context so admits include such company and all other persons for the time being the bonds trustee or bonds trustees under the Trust Deed), as trustee for, inter alia, the holders of the Bonds (the "Bondholders") and (3) DB International Trust (Singapore) Limited (in such capacity, the "Security Trustee"), as security trustee for, inter alia, the Bondholders.
 The Bonds are secured by the Security Documents (as defined in the MDIS).
-The issue of the Bonds was authorised by resolutions of the board of Directors of the Issuer passed on 17 May 2019.
+The issue of the Bonds was authorised by resolutions of the board of Directors of the Issuer passed on 19 April 2022.
 Certain provisions of these terms and conditions (the "Conditions") are summaries of, and are subject to, the detailed provisions of the Trust Deed, which includes the form of the Bonds and which also includes provisions which are not summarised herein.

-The Bondholders are entitled to the benefit of, are bound by, and are deemed to have notice of, all the provisions of the Trust Deed (read together with the MDIS) and those applicable to them in the Agency Agreement dated [•] 2019 (the "Agency Agreement") relating to, inter alia, the Bonds made between (1) the Issuer, (2) Deutsche Bank AG, Singapore Branch, as principal paying agent in respect of the Bonds of each Class (the "CDP Bonds") cleared or to be cleared through CDP (in such capacity, the "Principal Paying Agent"), as transfer agent in respect of the CDP Bonds (in such capacity, the "CDP Transfer Agent") and as registrar in respect of the CDP Bonds (in such capacity, the "CDP Registrar"), (3) Deutsche Bank AG, Hong Kong Branch, as paying agent in respect of Bonds of each Class cleared or to be cleared through a clearing system other than CDP ("Non-CDP Bonds") (in such capacity, the "Non-CDP Paying Agent" and, together with the Principal Paying Agent and any other paying agents that may be appointed, the "Paying Agents"), as transfer agent in respect of Non-CDP Bonds (in such capacity, the "Non-CDP Transfer Agent" and, together with the CDP Transfer Agent and any other transfer agents that may be appointed, the "Transfer Agents"), and as registrar in respect of Non-CDP Bonds (in such capacity, the "Non-CDP Registrar" and, together with the CDP Registrar and any other registrars that may be appointed, the "Registrars"), and (4) the Bonds Trustee and the other Transaction Documents (as defined in the MDIS).
-"Agents" means the Principal Paying Agent, the CDP Transfer Agent, the CDP Registrar, the Non-CDP Paying Agent, the Non-CDP Transfer Agent and the Non-CDP Registrar and any other agent or agents appointed from time to time with respect to the Bonds of any Class.
+The Bondholders are entitled to the benefit of, are bound by, and are deemed to have notice of, all the provisions of the Trust Deed (read together with the MDIS) and those applicable to them in the Agency Agreement dated 18 May 2022 (the "Agency Agreement") relating to, inter alia, the Bonds made between (1) the Issuer, (2) Deutsche Bank AG, Singapore Branch, as principal paying agent in respect of the Bonds of each Class (in such capacity, the "Principal Paying Agent" and, together with any other paying agents that may be appointed, the "Paying Agents"), as transfer agent in respect of the Bonds (in such capacity, the "Transfer Agent" and, together with any other transfer agents that may be appointed, the "Transfer Agents") and as registrar in respect of the Bonds (in such capacity, the "Registrar"), and (3) the Bonds Trustee and the other Transaction Documents (as defined in the MDIS).
+"Agents" means the Principal Paying Agent, the Transfer Agent and the Registrar and any other agent or agents appointed from time to time with respect to the Bonds of any Class.

-Copies of the Trust Deed and the Agency Agreement are available for inspection at the specified offices of the Non-CDP Paying Agent, the Non-CDP Transfer Agent and the Non-CDP Registrar for the time being during normal business hours, so long as any of the Bonds is outstanding.
+Copies of the Trust Deed and the Agency Agreement are available for inspection at the specified offices of the Principal Paying Agent, the Transfer Agent and the Registrar for the time being during normal business hours, so long as any of the Bonds is outstanding.

-Capitalised terms that are not defined in these Conditions will have the meanings given to them in the Trust Deed and/or the Master Definitions and Interpretation Schedule dated [●] 2019 and executed by, inter alios, the Issuer, Astrea Capital V Pte.
-Ltd. (the "Sponsor") and the Bonds Trustee (the "MDIS").
+Capitalised terms that are not defined in these Conditions will have the meanings given to them in the Trust Deed and/or the Master Definitions and Interpretation Schedule dated 18 May 2022 and executed by, inter alios, the Issuer, Astrea Capital 7 Pte.
+Ltd. (the "Equity Investor") and the Bonds Trustee (the "MDIS").
 References in these Conditions, at any time, to (i) "principal" shall mean the outstanding principal amount of the Bonds (after taking into account the reduction (if any) in the principal amount redeemed by all partial repayments prior thereto) repayable pursuant to Condition 5 at that time, and (ii) "interest" shall mean the unpaid interest amount accrued pursuant to Condition 4 to that time.